Carpal Tunnel Release

 Click here to view an animated version of this procedure.

-Carpel tunnel release is a surgery where the ligament covering the carpel tunnel is cut open.
+Carpel tunnel release is surgery to cut the ligament covering the carpel tunnel.

 Reasons for Procedure